Gulf to Gadsden Freight Logistics Zone

-The FLZ (Frieght and Logistics Zone) project has been made possible through a Community Planning Technical Assistance Grant from the FL Dept. of Economic Opportunity (FDEO) to Gulf County .
-The scope of work involves the development of an FLZ Plan for Gulf, Gadsden, Liberty and Franklin Counties.
+The Frieght and Logistics Zone (FLZ) project has been made possible through a Community Planning Technical Assistance Grant from the FL Dept. of Economic Opportunity (FDEO) to Gulf County .
+The scope of work involves the development of an FLZ Plan for Gulf, Franklin, Liberty, and Gadsden Counties.
 The goal is to become designated as a regional Freight Logistics Zone.
-The FLZ designation will allow for potential funding priority for the projects within its boundaries and it is the ultimate intent that the designation will increase the use of the Port of Port St. Joe and revitalize the AN Railway line that connects Port St. Joe and Chattahoochee through Gulf, Franklin, Liberty and Gadsden Counties.
+The FLZ designation will allow for potential funding priority for the projects within its boundaries and it is the ultimate intent that the designation will increase the use of the Port of Port St. Joe and revitalize the AN Railway line that connects Port St. Joe and Chattahoochee through Gulf, Franklin, Liberty, and Gadsden Counties.
 The Freight and Logistics Zone will allow for connectivity from seaports, airports, rail and highway systems to help increase the flow of freight and increase economic development in the Region.

 For more information on the FLZ Project, please contact Kwentin Eastberg at (850)488-6211 ext.
 105.